Markovian Quantum Neuroevolution for Machine Learning: Encoding Vectors and The Pseudocode

-In the main text, we restrict our discussion to the case that the circuits are composed with only single-qubit rotation gates $R$ (composed of $R_z-R_x-R_z$, where $R_x$ and $R_z$ denote rotations along $x$ and $z$ axes, respectively) and two-qubit controlled-$R_x$ gates, and the controlled-$R_x$ gates only act on adjacent qubits.
-We use a length-$(k+2\lfloor k/2 \rfloor)$ vector to represent a quantum gate-block.
-As an example, we list two encoding vectors and their corresponding quantum gate-blocks in Table \ref{tab:encoding vectors}.
+In the main text, we restrict our discussion to the case that the circuits are composed with only single-qubit rotation gates $R$ (composed of $R_z R_x R_z$, where $R_x$ and $R_z$ denote rotations along $x$ and $z$ axes, respectively) and two-qubit controlled-$R_x$ gates, and the controlled-$R_x$ gates only act on adjacent qubits.
+The pseudocode for the MQNE algorithm is provided in Algorithm \ref{alg:MQNE algorithm}.